13 Signs Your Shopify Store Needs a Redesign

 Signs of Poor Navigation:

-• No smart search functionality: This is 2025, and people are accustomed to the advance search options available, like predictive search, showing matching options or products while the user starts typing.
+• No smart search functionality: This is 2025, and people are accustomed to the advanced search options available, like predictive search, showing matching options or products while the user starts typing.
 No smart search will make the process of finding what they are looking for rather difficult and can cost a potential loss of customers.

 • No Voice Search Capability: We live in the world of Siri, Alexa, and Google Assistant.
 With more than 60% of e-commerce transactions happening on mobile devices, without a voice search option, you might be missing opportunities to serve tech-savvy shoppers.